What is NameCheap.com?

 From my viewpoint, I don’t think I could depend on a hosting company that does backups once every 3 to 7 days.
 One of the first things you learn about using computers is that you should backup every day and frequently each day.

 NameCheap is probably very effective for small non-business website hosting, but I don’t believe that they have the ability to effective host large business websites.
 I found very little information regarding their site building so I’m betting that area of their business may need some attention as well.

 So, if you are just looking for a place to purchase a domain name, I would suggest using NameCheap.
 The price is right and it is easy to transfer the DNS to another company that can provide great hosting services such as Wealthy Affiliate.

 Recommendation: [X] Highly Recommended [ ] Recommended [X ] NOT Recommended

-This is because the research with BBB shows that the norm for NameCheap is to not to respond to complaints made against them that also involves lack of appropriate support to resolve hosting problems in-house.
+This is because the research with BBB shows that the norm for NameCheap is to not to respond to complaints made against them.
+It also involves the lack of appropriate support to resolve web hosting problems in-house.

 Call to Action